Lightweight/Simple

 // Broadcast the resulting transaction(s).

-Once written, Templates can then be leveraged in Bitcoin Cash Dapps (using WalletConnect as a transport) like so:
+Once written, Templates can then be leveraged on Dapp frontends (using WalletConnect as a transport) like so:

 INFO